code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-03-03-jsf-primefaces-datatable-example.md

 In this post I'm going to show you EXACTLY how to use the [PrimeFaces](https://www.primefaces.org/){:target="_blank"} <var>DataTable</var> component.

-So if you want to display data in a table using PrimeFaces, then you'll love this new tutorial.
+So if you want to display data in a table using PrimeFaces, then you'll love this tutorial.

 Let's dive right in…

 ## 1. What is PrimeFaces dataTable?

-PrimeFaces ships with a DataTable component that displays data in tabular format.
+PrimeFaces ships with a DataTable component that **displays data in tabular format**.

-It also supports more advanced features such as pagination, sorting and filtering.
+It also supports more advanced features such as pagination, sorting, and filtering.

-To demonstrate how the DataTable widget works we will create a table that displays some information on a list of cars.
+To show how the DataTable widget works we will create a table that displays some information on a list of cars.

 ## 2. General Project Overview